Table of Contents

 Negligent Entrustment

-Under the legal theory of negligent entrustment, one party (the entrustor) is negligent when they allow an unfit driver (the entrustee) to use their vehicle, leading to an accident.
+Under the legal theory of negligent entrustment, one party (the entrustor) is negligent when they allow an unfit driver (the entrustee) to use their vehicle, which can lead to an accident.

 The lawyers who are handling your car accident case can hold the parent or guardian liable for entrusting their car to their child in these cases: